bennycheung/bennycheung.github.io/_posts/2018-12-11-preparing-geospatial-data-in-postgis.md

 ###  2.4. <a name='2ExecutepsqlinthePostGISContainer'></a>(2) Execute psql in the PostGIS Container
 To enter into the PostGIS container database, run the following command in the terminal.
-Make sure to replace the <PASSWORD>, <DBNAME> and <USERNAME> parameters with the ones you used when you created the container.
+Make sure to replace the PASSWORD, DBNAME and USERNAME parameters with the ones you used when you created the container.

 ```bash
 docker exec -it postgis /bin/bash \